Conservative Home: 'What Ministers should do next to help Hong Kongers', Benedict Rogers

 Hong Kongers moving here are still subject to international student fees for higher education, which for Russell Group universities average at £20,000.
 Given that BNO families will already have had to meet visa fees, an immigration health surcharge and provide evidence of ability to support themselves for six months, and that residents from almost all British Overseas Territories are eligible for ‘home fees’, this should be addressed.
 Hong Kong students who intend to make their life here and contribute to our economy and society should be treated as ‘home’ students.

 BNOs leaving Hong Kong may be penalised from doing so by financial institutions.
-Hong Kong’s Mandatory Provident Fund (MPF) is preventing BNOs from withdrawing pension funds, depriving people of life savings.
+Hong Kong’s Mandatory Provident Fund (MPF) is preventing BNOs from withdrawing their retirement savings, depriving people of life savings.
 One couple saved around £36,800 in their MPF over twenty years, and yet despite providing proof of their relocation, they have been unable to withdraw their funds.
 The two biggest MPF providers are HSBC, headquartered in London, and Manulife, headquartered in Canada.

 Other financial pressure is also being applied.
 HSBC froze the bank accounts of a former legislator Ted Hui, now in Australia, and warned that online and mobile banking services may not be authorized for Hong Kongers outside Hong Kong.
 The UK must put pressure on international financial institutions to cease complicity with the regime’s coercion.